anubhvshrma18/PepCoding-Solutions/README.md

 # PepCoding-Practice
-This repository contains the C++ solutions present on [PepCoding](https://www.pepcoding.com/resources/online-java-foundation)
+This repository contains the [PepCoding](https://www.pepcoding.com/resources/online-java-foundation) C++ solutions.

 All the codes are working fine.
 If you do have any suggestions or improvements kindly create an issue and pull request after that.